screensinthewild/screenbase_instantiated_slideshow/README.txt

 Supports three different types of slideshow.

-Supported by a mySQL database for persistant 'likes' and basic 'tags'.
+Supported by a mySQL database for persistent 'likes' and basic 'tags'.

 The database allows separate slideshows from the same media directory, using a database 'appName' field to filter the images.